Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 The trekking trails through steep stones, streams, waterfalls, and forests are rough and may turn dangerous.

 It is always better to listen more carefully to the guide as they know more than anyone on the trails.
 So, don’t ignore any warning issued by your tour guide, as it may cost you a lot.
+An experienced guide can also provide valuable insights into the local culture and help with any medical emergencies that may arise.

 Keep a mosquito repellent: